 'sybdb' Is the name of the Sybase database that you want to access.
-Obtain this name from the Sybase server

-Step 8: Optional: Set the CONNECTSTRING server option
+Optional: Step 8: Set the CONNECTSTRING server option

 Specify the timeout thresholds, the path and name of the interfaces file, and the packet size of the interfaces file.
 Sybase Open Client uses timeout thresholds to interrupt queries and responses that run for too long a period of time.
 You can set these thresholds in DB2 by using the CONNECTSTRING option of the CREATE SERVER OPTION DDL statement.
 Use the CONNECTSTRING option to specify: